opendocsg/slw-judgments-backfill/2012_SGCA_20/report.md

 **Introduction**

-1       This was an appeal against the decision of the High Court judge (“the Judge”) in Originating Summons No 118 of 2011 (“the Singapore Action”): see _SetClear Pte Ltd and others v Ashlock William Grover_ [2011] SGHC 130 (“the GD”) where he ruled in favour of the plaintiffs on the construction of an agreement and in consequence thereof he issued an anti-suit injunction against the defendant.
+1       This was an appeal against the decision of the High Court judge (“the Judge”) in Originating Summons No 118 of 2011 (“the Singapore Action”): see _SetClear Pte Ltd and others v Ashlock William Grover_ <span class="citation">[2011] SGHC 130</span> (“the GD”) where he ruled in favour of the plaintiffs on the construction of an agreement and in consequence thereof he issued an anti-suit injunction against the defendant.
 In the Singapore Action, William Grover Ashlock (“the Appellant”) was the defendant while SetClear Pte Ltd, CLSA Limited, SetClear Inc, Credit Agricole Securities (USA) Inc (Formerly known as Caylon

 Securities (USA) Inc) and IX Net Holding Limited (individually the “1st Respondent”, “2nd Respondent”,